confluentmedical/nitinol-design-concepts/125-volumetric-analysis/README.md

 If you are starting up R for the first time, you will need to install some packages before running postprocessFEA.R](postprocessFEA.R).
 Using the tool bar menu, select Tools > Install Packages.
 Type in `tidyverse, forcats` in the Packages field, and click install.

 Create a new project in RStudio and select New Directory.
 Copy [postprocessFEA.R](postprocessFEA.R) into the newly created directory, and open it in RStudio (File > Open File).
 Copy [open-frame-fatigue-v25mm-9pct.ivol.csv](./open-frame-fatigue-v25mm-9pct.ivol.csv) to that same directory.
 To run the R script, click the "Source" button at the top right of the code window.
 In a few seconds, it will create and save several plots in the [./png](./pdf) and [./pdf](./pdf) folders, and a summary of output information in the [./out](./out) folder.

+## Filtered point cloud

+In this script, we address some some considerations that we ignored in the simple point cloud created at the end of [Open Frame Fatigue Analysis](../120-open-frame-fatigue).
+We begin with by considering the hydrostatic pressure at each element, and coloring the points accordingly.

+![png/open-frame-fatigue-v25mm-9pct-p00.png]

+In this plot, the blue points are in hydrostatic tension for at least 90 percent of the fatigue cycle, and the red points are in compression.
+Note that the blue points are primarily those associated with a negative difference in maximum principal tensile strain, when the the "unloaded" fatigue frame strain tensor is subtracted from the "loaded" tensor.
+It is common to simply plot the absolute value of all of these points, which would flip the blue points to the positive axis.
+With this approach, we sometimes find that one of these "red" points has the overall highest strain amplitude, and thus appears to be most critical; in such cases, we would disregard such a result upon confirming that the element is in compression.
+To avoid this, the plot below sets all of the red points to have an effective strain amplitude of zero,

+![png/open-frame-fatigue-v25mm-9pct-p01.png]

+## Smith-Watson-Topper point cloud

+The Smith-Watson-Topper (SWT) criterion considers the effects of mean stress in addition to strain amplitude.
+This approach is not yet commonly used to evaluate nitinol durability, but can easily be calculated and plotted using the results extracted from our model.
+SWT results can be compared with alternatives in future studies to determine if this approach offers prediction benefits.

+![png/open-frame-fatigue-v25mm-9pct-p03.png]

+## Phase transition point cloud

+At a macroscopic scale, superelastic nitinol material is commonly understood to exist in an austenite phase at low stress, then transition to martensite as stress is applied, with a plateau in stress as strain increases, until the material is fully transformed to martensite.
+However, at the scale of individual atoms, the phase of the material is binary: either austenite (A) or martensite (M).
+It has been suggested that the transition between phases contributes damage in the material, and is therefore an important mechanism in fatigue durability.

+Our computational simulation calculates the volume percentage of martensite at each integration point, and we also know the volume associated with each point.
+From this information, we can calculate the total volume of material in the M phase at each frame of our fatigue cycle.
+Not surprisingly, there is always a difference in volume, so we can therefore calculate the volume of material that is changing phase during the fatigue cycle.

+It would be interesting to know which points are transforming during the cycle.
+To estimate this, we create a list of every integration point in the model, sorted by the calculated martensite volume fraction (SDV21) at that point.
+We start at the top of this list (at the point with the maximum value of SDV21), and assign that point to the M phase.
+We subtract the volume of this point from the total volume of M in the model, and move to the next point, repeating this classification until the total martensite volume has been accounted for.
+This process is completed for the loaded frame of the fatigue analysis, and repeated for the unloaded frame.
+Then, comparing the results for these two frames, we can classify each point as "always A", "always M", or "transitioning A/M" during the fatigue cycle.
+This result is plotted below in terms of a conventional strain amplitude vs. mean strain point cloud.

+![png/open-frame-fatigue-v25mm-9pct-p05.png]

+The above plot is somewhat surprising.
+If the A/M transition is in fact an important factor in fatigue durability, the most critical points are not necessarily those at the top right of a conventional point cloud.
+Rather, the A/M transition point, in green, span nearly the full range of mean strain and strain amplitude.
+Further study will be necessary to understand the possible implications of this to our understanding of durability prediction.

+## Phase transition volumetric histogram

+As we explore such implications, the resources here offer the ability to consider the material volume associated with the cyclic stress, strain, and phase changes.
+The plot below is an example of how we may visualize this information.

+![png/open-frame-fatigue-v25mm-9pct-p08.png]

+For example, this plot allows us to quantify the total volume of material that exceeds a given strain amplitude threshold.
+This may provide a useful measure of the amount of material that is "at risk" for a given design, and given loading condition.
+Furthermore, it provides an absolute measure that can be compared between different models, and/or loading conditions, possibly improving our ability to compare relative risk.

+This plot is also colored to represent the estimated volume of material in each phase, as well as the volume of material that is transitioning A/M during the fatigue cycle.
+This information alone, or in combination with strain amplitude or SWT results, may provide additional insights into durability prediction, and will be investigated in future studies.

+## Credits

+These methods were developed by Craig Bonsignore, [@cbonsig](https://github.com/cbonsig), of Confluent Medical Technologies, and were inspired by numerous conversations Ali Shamimi, Karthik Senthilnathan, Tom Duerig, Nuno Rebelo, Alan Pelton, Mike Mitchell, among many others.